 The College's general education requirements, the Institutional Learning Outcomes provide associate degree graduates with the skills they need.
-The College ensures that faculty report how student learning outcomes are related to general education courses, ILOs, and SLOs in GCC courses through the TracDat assessment data management system which provides this linking capability.
+The College ensures that faculty show how student learning outcomes are related to general education courses, ILOs, and SLOs in GCC courses.